– Conflict is good, my junior colleague said to me on our way to an important meeting. He just read an article in HBR.

 2. Look for common ground.
 For example, the project sponsor wants more visibility and threatens to cut funds.
 At the same time, the project team is reluctant to go “public” and feels unappreciated.
 A common ground could be to present the visibility requirement of the sponsor as an opportunity to do justice to the project team’s work.

-3. Keep your head and stay neutral, the same way Switzerland preserves hers.
+3. Keep your head and stay neutral, the same way Switzerland does it.
 Avoid at all costs taking sides, unless there is blatant injustice to any of the parties concerned.
 For example, a team assistant blaming the driver for a failure of the translation equipment and putting at risk the entire event.
 A good conflict management strategy in this case is to talk to all concerned and find out what happened exactly and ask both of them to read again their respective job descriptions.
 Designing a standard operating event management procedure and/or an event preparation check list helps to prevent potential future conflicts.

 Project managers are executors by nature/by call.
 In times of crisis or trouble, they often find themselves in a leader’s role.
 Team members will look for clues.
 They will want … Continue reading Emotional intelligence: revisited